-Special thanks to Robert Poole, PharmD, a PPAG Founder, for his contibutions to this written history of PPA.
+Special thanks to Robert Poole, PharmD, a PPA Founder, for his contibutions to this written history of PPA.
 [Original article featured in JPPT]

-The year 2014 marked the 35th year anniversary of the Pediatric Pharmacy Advocacy Group.
-Like nearly all worthy causes, the idea for the Pediatric Pharmacy Advocacy Group (PPAG) started with a conversation among a small group of friends and colleagues.
+The year 2019 marked the 40th year anniversary of the Pediatric Pharmacy Association.
+Like nearly all worthy causes, the idea for the Pediatric Pharmacy Association (PPA) started with a conversation among a small group of friends and colleagues.

 The Early Years